pgavlin/jp/README.md

 result.Num            // holds the float64 number
 result.Raw            // holds the raw json
-result.Index          // index of raw value in original json, zero means index unknown result.Indexes        // indexes of all the elements that match on a path containing the '#' query character.
+result.Index          // index of raw value in original json, zero means index unknown
 ```

 There are a variety of handy functions that work on a result: